MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/executing-the-playfab-api-via-postman.md

 - Update the body JSON with your credentials as above.
 - Select the **Send** button.

-   In either case, after sending the request, you should receive an **HTTP Status Code 200** (**success**) response, with a fresh SessionTicket.
+   In either case, after sending the request, you should receive an **HTTP Status Code** `200` (`success`) response, with a fresh SessionTicket.

    ![Postman - Create Session Ticket - Success](media/tutorials/postman-create-session-ticket-success.png)

    > [!NOTE]
    > PlayFab SessionTickets will expire after **24 hrs**.
 Beyond that time, you will need to re-authenticate and update your environment variable.

-Copy your SessionTicket and paste it into the corresponding environment variable.
+Copy your `SessionTicket`, and paste it into the corresponding environment variable.
 Postman also provides a convenient shortcut to this:

 - Just select the full text of the **Ticket** (everything in the quote marks).
 - Right-click and select **Set: [Environment]** for the environment you created to store your variables.
-- Select the **SessionTicket**.
+- Select the `SessionTicket`.

    ![Postman - Session Ticket - Set Environment](media/tutorials/postman-session-ticket-set-environment.png)